Driving as you get older

 Can I ever be too old to drive?

 Having a disability or medical condition does not necessarily mean that your driving licence will be affected.
-Some conditions will lead to your licence being restricted, withdrawn or refused if you are applying for the first time.
-You may be required to have a medical or driving test.
-These tests are free, and you will be given priority at a driving test centre.
+In some cases, however, your licence may be restricted, withdrawn or refused if you are applying for the first time.
+You may need to have a medical or driving test, both of which will be free.

 Experienced Driver Assessments